Cheap UK Merchant Accounts

 Check the website has a bona fide http:// address and is not being hosted through a back door website i.e., a Google account or Yahoo.
 Use a merchant account that has received reviews and make sure you speak with someone face to face if not at the very least over the telephone.
 Likewise, do not think you need to use the bank you are currently with; you can shop around to get the best account for your business needs.

 If you are setting up a brand new merchant account you will be expected to pay set up fees which currently are in the region of circa £100 to £300.
-Service charges of around circa 1.5 per cent to 3 per cent will be placed on all card transactions; this percentage figure will be based upon transactional volume, trading history etc. Debit cards generally attract a fee of circa 20p to 50p per transaction, which is quite high, particularly if your business trade is for many small items rather than a few large transactions.
+Service charges of around 1.5% to 3% will be placed on all card transactions; this percentage figure will be based upon transactional volume, trading history etc. Debit cards generally attract a fee of around 20p to 50p per transaction, which is quite high, particularly if your business trade is for many small items rather than a few large transactions.

 Several businesses put in place a minimum card spend in their shops or establishments for this very reason.
 There are companies that will source the best merchant account for you and get you up and running, they will then take a fee for providing this service along with an annual contract fee plus a percentage per transaction.